 It returns a Result

-that will inform if an error happened during the process.?
+that will inform if an error happened during the process.

 you see at the end of the lines is used to propagate the errors. let mut container = Container::new(args)?;

-is the equivalent of:let mut container = match new
+let mut container = match new

 has to be the same.
 That's why having a uniqueErrcode